Meat: Human intervention

 Meat producers may seek to improve the fertility of female animals through the administration of gonadotrophic or ovulation-inducing hormones.
 In pig production, sow infertility is a common problem – possibly due to excessive fatness.
 No methods currently exist to augment the fertility of male animals.
 Artificial insemination is now routinely used to produce animals of the best possible genetic quality, and the efficiency of this method is improved through the administration of hormones that synchronize the ovulation cycles within groups of females.

 Growth hormones, particularly anabolic agents such as steroids, are used in some countries to accelerate muscle growth in animals.
 This practice has given rise to the beef hormone controversy, an international trade dispute.
-It may also decrease the tenderness of meat, although research on this is inconclusive, and have other effects on the composition of the muscle flesh.
-Where castration is used to improve control over male animals, its side effects are also counteracted by the administration of hormones.
-Myostatin-based muscle hypertrophy has also been used.
+It may decrease the tenderness of meat, although research on this is inconclusive, and have other effects on the composition of the muscle flesh.
+Where castration is used to improve control over male animals, its side effects can be counteracted by the administration of hormones.
+Myostatin has been used to produce muscle hypertrophy.

 Sedatives may be administered to animals to counteract stress factors and increase weight gain.
-The feeding of antibiotics to certain animals has been shown to improve growth rates also.
+The feeding of antibiotics to certain animals increases growth rates.
 This practice is particularly prevalent in the US, but has been banned in the EU, partly because it causes antimicrobial resistance in pathogenic microorganisms.

+Composition

-Biochemical composition
+Biochemical

-Numerous aspects of the biochemical composition of meat vary in complex ways depending on the species, breed, sex, age, plane of nutrition, training and exercise of the animal, as well as on the anatomical location of the musculature involved.
+The biochemical composition of meat varies in complex ways depending on the species, breed, sex, age, plane of nutrition, training and exercise of the animal, as well as on the anatomical location of the musculature involved.
 Even between animals of the same litter and sex there are considerable differences in such parameters as the percentage of intramuscular fat.

-Main constituents

-Adult mammalian muscle flesh consists of roughly 75 percent water, 19 percent protein, 2.5 percent intramuscular fat, 1.2 percent carbohydrates and 2.3 percent other soluble non-protein substances.
-These include nitrogenous compounds, such as amino acids, and inorganic substances such as minerals.
+Adult mammalian muscle consists of roughly 75 percent water, 19 percent protein, 2.5 percent intramuscular fat, 1.2 percent carbohydrates and 2.3 percent other soluble substances.
+These include organic compounds, especially amino acids, and inorganic substances such as minerals.
 Muscle proteins are either soluble in water (sarcoplasmic proteins, about 11.5 percent of total muscle mass) or in concentrated salt solutions (myofibrillar proteins, about 5.5 percent of mass).
 There are several hundred sarcoplasmic proteins.
-Most of them – the glycolytic enzymes – are involved in the glycolytic pathway, i.e., the conversion of stored energy into muscle power.
-The two most abundant myofibrillar proteins, myosin and actin, are responsible for the muscle's overall structure.
-The remaining protein mass consists of connective tissue (collagen and elastin) as well as organelle tissue.

-Fat in meat can be either adipose tissue, used by the animal to store energy and consisting of "true fats" (esters of glycerol with fatty acids), or intramuscular fat, which contains considerable quantities of phospholipids and of unsaponifiable constituents such as cholesterol.
+Most of them – the glycolytic enzymes – are involved in glycolysis, the conversion of sugars into high-energy molecules, especially adenosine triphosphate (ATP).
+The two most abundant myofibrillar proteins, myosin and actin, form the muscle's overall structure and enable it to deliver power, consuming ATP in the process.
+The remaining protein mass includes connective tissue (collagen and elastin).
+Fat in meat can be either adipose tissue, used by the animal to store energy and consisting of "true fats" (esters of glycerol with fatty acids), or intramuscular fat, which contains phospholipids and cholesterol.